Jack Sparrow (song): Plot

 The song and music video open with Michael Bolton entering the studio to meet Samberg, Schaffer, and Taccone.
 He apologizes for being late, as he was "caught up watching the Pirates of the Caribbean marathon".
 They discuss a song they are working on and Bolton says he wrote "a big, sexy hook" for it.
 They begin recording, with Samberg and Taccone rapping during the first verse about going to a club and partying with women.
 When it comes to Bolton's chorus, he begins to sing about Jack Sparrow, much to Lonely Island's chagrin.
 The subject matter switches back to the club in the second verse, but Bolton interrupts again, singing more about his hero and his "yearn[ing] for adventure."

 The musicians' complaints about Bolton's singing are heard in the background, and they tell him they need him to focus on their song.
-He suggests his hook might work better with another film and then sings about being the title character of Forrest Gump, Erin Brockovich, and finally Scarface.
-The trio give up by the end of the song, with Samberg noting that Bolton is a "major cinephile", and Bolton quoting Jerry Maguire: "You complete me!"
+Misunderstanding, he suggests his hook might work better with another film and then sings about being the title character of Forrest Gump, Erin Brockovich, and finally Scarface, with them continuing to complain about his off-subjects.
+The trio eventually give up by the end of the song and cut off Bolton, with Samberg noting that Bolton is a "major cinephile", and Bolton quoting Jerry Maguire: "You complete me!"
 Bolton also appears as backing vocals during the club-oriented verses, singing off-topic and unrelated Pirates-themed lines, such as "Keira Knightley", "Johnny Depp!" or "Davy Jones!
 Giant Squid!"
 The track parodies Bolton's association with love ballads, with the entire ballad dedicated to Sparrow.